 Monitor Security Alerts

 Stay sharp by watching out for any warnings.
-Signing up for security folks and groups updates can keep you in the loop about nasty surprises.
+Signing up for security folks and group updates can keep you in the loop about nasty surprises.

 - Turn on router security alerts